Sol Green: Biography

 Green was born in the East-End of London to Judah or Yudah Green, a publican who had a long association with English racecourses as betting enclosure "enforcer", a position of trust requiring tact and discretion.

 Quitting his apprenticeship as upholsterer, he left for Australia at an age variously stated as 15, 16 in 1885; 17 in 1885, or 19 in 1888, with three companions, disembarking at the jetty, Williamstown, Victoria.

 Having a quick brain but no appetite for manual labour, he soon found employment as a bookmaker's clerk, and by age 22 had enough experience and contacts to make book himself — in those days there was no licence, just a charge levied by the racing club, and a bookmaker succeeded or failed depending on his ability to attract punters and take their silver, hence the term "metallician".
 He would be some years at "the hill", Flemington and "the flat", Caulfield, before he built up the sort of reputation it took to be invited into the inner enclosure of "the paddock" where thousands of pounds changed hands.
 But between racedays he was not idle, becoming an habitué of auction houses and other venues, mostly Jewish, where money changes hands and a commission could be earned by a nimble mind.

 He got a start in Adelaide, when he teamed up with Jimmy Carr, being accepted as a partner before he returned to Melbourne.

 He gained entrée to the Paddock in 1890, survived the 1893 banking crisis, and in ten years was at the top of the game, a bitter rival to John Wren.

 His speciality was doubles, where punter could enjoy the prospect of large winnings without betting on outsiders.
 One recorded instance was in 1907, when Sir Hugh Denison, through an intermediary, wagered £1000 on the Poseidon-Apologue double on the Caulfield and Melbourne cups.
 The following morning, Green presented the go-between with a bank cheque for £100,000 (hundreds of millions in today's dollars).

 Sometime before 1900 he founded a Melbourne Tattersall's Club, which survived less than ten years before being shut down by authorities for the gambling activities being conducted there, and consequently founded in the same premises the "Beaufort Club", which was preemptively refused a licence on the grounds of Green's involvement.

-His great innovation was to run an SP book by post from Perth, Western Australia, so anyone anywhere in Australia could wager on the outcome of major races.
+His innovation was to run an SP book by post from Perth, Western Australia, so anyone anywhere in Australia could wager on the outcome of major races.
 The operation was a huge success.